 Photographer’s One-of-a-Kind Project Adds an Interesting Twist to Mundane Passport Photos

 Passport photos do not generally make for creative portraits.
 Instead, this genre of portraiture sits comfortably alongside mug shots in both its flattery of the featured subjects as well as its ability to convey that subject’s personality.
 Take a quick look at the official guidelines for capturing these images, and you’ll find there is little to no room for creativity.
-Enter Max Siedentopf.
+Enter Max Siedentopf with his series on unique passport photos.

 In his project, aptly titled “Passport Photos,” Siedentopf turns the genre on its head and introduces a unique twist to the otherwise lackluster portraits.